sp-droid/sp-droid/Projects/watercolorGen/README.md

 The only parameters you really have to tune correctly are in the **last cell (with instructions): equator, temperate_center and artic_center**

+If you are using it on Imperator, I advise you to increase the contrast 10%, brightness 10% and then lighting 4-6% with an external tool like Gimp

 You need to install Python and have the following modules:
 Numpy, pandas, scipy, scikit-learn, tqdm, joblib, matplotlib, PIL and dill.